RocketChat/hubot-rocketchat/README.md

 # hubot-rocketchat

-Good news!
-Rocket.Chat is ready for your bots *NOW*!
+Run your bots on Rocket.Chat!

-Docker containers make (the usually complicated) setup a breeze.
 Follow the quick start guide below to launch your bot.

 ### Quickstart guide for bot writers